brendan-codes/oct-java/cheatsheet.md

     - Avoid fields named after the model ie “comment.comment” or “task.task”
     - All models require an id field, createdAt, and updatedAt.
 This is best practices.
     - Do not add the getters and setters until all your relationships are defined, and if you have to change fields of your model, don’t forget about the already created getters/setters.
+    - Sometimes models can overlap with other built in Java classes (for example "Object"), double check your models to make sure the imports are what they should be.
     - Models should always have at least one empty constructor.
     - Valid models will create the tables on your SQL workbench on app startup. *Do not continue with your functionality until you have confirmed the tables on SQL look correct.*
     - Before moving onto the next step, confirm the app starts with no errors.